January days are short and often grey and cold but it’s the start of a new year and time to plan your garden.

 January in the Garden.

 January is great for planting bare root trees and shrubs, biennials and perennials as long as the ground is not frozen or waterlogged.
 Bare root plants are available to buy now in plant nurseries and good garden centres.
-If the ground is easy to work your new plants will have a couple of months to establish a good root system before they burst into full leaf and flower in spring.
+Plant them when the ground is easy to work so your new plants will have a couple of months to establish a good root system before they burst into full leaf and flower in spring.

 Winter pruning.
 Now is the time to prune trees, shrubs, fruit trees and climbers.
 Remove any dead, diseased or damaged wood then prune to shape or to encourage fruit production.
 Prune Wisteria to two or three buds from the main stem.
 Prune deciduous hedges and shrubs and take hardwood cuttings from the prunings.

 Clear any remaining fallen leaves from borders.
-Make sure to remove wet leaves from the crowns of herbaceous perennials and clumps of bulbs.
+I’m making sure I’m removing wet leaves from the crowns of herbaceous perennials and clumps of bulbs.
 Plants need light and air… a thick mulch of wet leaves may kill them.

 Dig well rotted manure into your beds to improve the soil.
 Nearby stables will probably be very happy to let you take away some of their manure free of charge.
 They often have it bagged up ready for immediate removal.
 If you can’t find a local supply you can buy it from topsoil and compost suppliers and they will deliver.